alexandrabatrak/react-portfolio/README.md

 _Lemme do it for you_ :brown_heart:

-MY latest porfolio built using React@latest.
+My latest porfolio built using React@latest.
 Meant to be viewed in latest browser versions (best in webkit).
 Design inspired by my original WordPress portfolio.
 All style done purely in scss.

 ## [Go look :star:](https://alexandrabatrak.netlify.app/)